liqin-z/Beat-COVID-19-using-SIR-and-Graph-Neural-Networks/README.md

 </p>

 ## Results
-We estimate that the basic reproduction number of the infection(R0) to be 1, given by the transmissoin rate and recover rate set to be 0.6 and stay unchanged.
+We estimate that the basic reproduction number of the infection(R0) to be 0.98, given by the transmissoin rate and recover rate set to be 0.781 and 0.795 respectively.
 We predict that the epidemic in Wuhan will be substantially larger by 100 days from now (24354 infections).